-Automotive Electronic Fundamentals is a continuation of ATM 106 (Introduction to Automotive Electrical Systems and Powertrains).
+IAI: None 1.2 Automotive Electronic Fundamentals is a continuation of ATM 106 (Introduction to Automotive Electrical Systems and Powertrains).
 This class will emphasize electrical and electronic theory and analysis and introduce students to solid-state electronic components and systems.
 Students will determine circuit types and analyze both mathematically and with a digital multimeter.
+This is a lecture-laboratory course designed to increase the student's level of knowledge of basic electricity/electronics.

 Prerequisite: ATM 105, ATM 106, or consent of instructor.

-Credits: 4 semester hours Lab: 3
+Credits: 4 semester hours